Sherborne School: 1539–1550

-1550 to date
+1550–present

-On 29 March 1550 a formal instruction was issued by King Edward VI to re-found Sherborne School – the first of his whole foundation – together with a good endowment of lands that the school might ever endure.
+On 29 March 1550 a formal instruction was issued by Edward VI to re-found Sherborne School – the first of his whole foundation – together with a good endowment of lands that the school might ever endure.
 A beautifully engrossed Royal Charter was sealed on 13 May 1550, under which the school was to have a headmaster and usher for the education of boys, and a board of twenty governors under a warden.
 A further note of continuity was struck when the last headmaster of Sherborne under the old foundation, William Gibson, was appointed as the first headmaster under the new foundation.

 When Edward VI re-founded Sherborne, he granted the school an endowment of valuable lands which belonged to abolished chantries in the churches of Martock, Gillingham, Lytchett Matravers, Ilminster and the Free Chapel of Thornton in the parish of Marnhull.
-The lands with which the Chantries were endowed are predominantly in Dorset, specifically in the manors of:
+The lands with which the chantries were endowed are predominantly in Dorset, specifically in the manors of:

 On 24 October 1851 Edward Digby, 2nd Earl Digby, owner of nearby Sherborne Castle, gave to the governors of the school a plot of land, measuring just under 1+1/2 acre, including the remaining old monastic buildings, though these had been converted for use as a silk mill c1740.
 This more than doubled the size of the school site and contributed hugely to the school's development thereafter.
 The old monastic buildings were restored and converted into a chapel, dormitories, big schoolroom, and classrooms in 1853, and over time the quadrangle, as can be seen today, was gradually formed.

 In 1873, the governors bought a further 8 acre or so from Lord Digby's trustees, allowing the creation of additional facilities and further prospects for the school.
 The old Abbey Silk Mill (not to be confused with the silk mill in the old monastic buildings) was converted into a workshop, concert room, museum, armoury, and laboratories, and a swimming bath was dug nearby, followed by the building of the fives courts the following year.
 The sanatorium in was completed in 1887, and the next big construction project was the Carrington Building in 1910, incorporating and replacing (in part) the old Abbey Silk Mill, to be used as new laboratories and classrooms.
 A new workshop was completed ten years later, forming what is now the Devitt Court.
 Over the years many more construction projects were completed, including the sports centre in 1974, the largest most recently being the Music School in 2010.

 On 1 June 1950 King George VI and Queen Elizabeth visited Sherborne School and took part in the celebrations marking the four hundredth anniversary of the granting of Sherborne's royal charter.